Holy Trinity Cathedral (Niš): History

 The construction of the church began in 1856, at a time when 12,000 Orthodox Serbs lived in Niš.
 The construction of the temple was preceded by the Peace of Paris in 1856, by which Turkey, at the insistence of other signatories, recognized the equality of Muslims and Christians, which practically meant allowing the construction of new and renovation of old churches and the opening of schools.
 The temple was not completed until 1872.
 Bishop Janićije played a great role in building the temple.
 On October 18, 1856, the Bishop of Niš, Janićije, gave a larger sum of money and invited the wealthier citizens of Niš to join in providing funds for the beginning of construction.
 The following year, more precisely on May 12, 1857, the municipality concluded a contract with the architect Andrey Damyanov from Veles on the construction of a three-nave basilica with five domes.
 Representatives of the municipality explicitly demanded from Damyanov that their church be similar to Gračanica or Visoki Dečani.

 The location of the church is close to today's center of Niš, but in the middle of the nineteenth century it was a part of Niš where mostly Serbs lived.
 The solemn consecration was performed only after the liberation of Niš on February 13, 1878, on the day of St. Simeon, with the presence of Metropolitan Mihailo of Belgrade and Prince Milan Obrenović.

 In 1880, the church received five bells, one was a gift from Prince Milan, the other was cast from the seized Turkish cannons, and the other three bells were donated by the citizens of Niš.

 On the upper gallery on the north side there is a chapel dedicated to St. John the Baptist, while on the south side of the gallery there is a chapel dedicated to St. Simeon the Myrrh-bearer.
-The painting of the temple was undertaken in the thirties of the 20th century, and the works were performed by Vladimir Predojević, an academic painter from Belgrade.
+The painting of the temple was undertaken in the 1930s, and the works were performed by Vladimir Predojević, an academic painter from Belgrade.
 The work was evaluated as very successful with great technical and coloristic modernity and clarity of content.

 Part of the relics of the St. Artemius are a special treasure of this church.
 Of great value is the shroud from the beginning of this century, made of white silk and gold wires, encrusted with lace.
 The bell tower has a large clock and 5 huge bells cast in Vršac from 1877 to 1881.
 The most significant value of the Cathedral in Niš was the iconostasis, which consisted of 54 icons.